Health Care First

 Last year, Lee Duker, IT & Estates Manager for the practice, recognised the need to upgrade the refrigerator monitoring systems used across the Health Care First group.
 Lee had been looking for an effective and affordable standalone system capable of monitoring fridges and ambient areas automatically, removing the need for manual checks.
 Perhaps most importantly, the system needed to be a standalone option and not require connection to the practice’s NHS network link, for reasons of security and data protection.

-This combined operation required a significant amount of valuable staff time and effort, and did not provide for any form of alarm in the event of a fridge or ambient area going out of temperature range for any reason.
+This combined operation required a significant amount of valuable staff time and effort and did not provide for any form of alarm in the event of a fridge or ambient area going out of temperature range for any reason.
 With these appliances sometimes containing many thousands of pounds’ worth of drugs, there is a very short time window when the fridge is out of temperature range before recommendations dictate that these have to be destroyed.

 The RemoteM solution

-Lee approached RemoteM following recommendations from a colleague.
-Trials began initially on a key site, covering two fridges and an ambient area.
-RemoteM installed a base station at the practice and nodes in two fridges and the dispensary area where drugs are stored.
-This totally standalone system works using battery powered wireless communications, and does not require connection to the practice’s own internet service.
+This standalone system works using battery powered wireless communications and does not require a connection to the practice’s internet service.
 Data recording and alerts continue even in the event of a lengthy power failure or outage.
 If temperature fluctuation occurs, the system generates immediate SMS, email and/or voice call notifications to designated individuals – of particular use for GP practices which may not be staffed in the evenings and at weekends.

 Installing RemoteM

 Lee says the RemoteM system is easy to install and use.
-Lee is an IT specialist, but nurses across the practices now have their own logins and are also comfortable with using the process, which brings all relevant data together in one place on a special online ‘dashboard’ accessible from almost any device.
-Detailed reports can be produced which will prove particularly useful for the annual CQC infection control audit, which also looks at temperature regulation compliance for fridges.
+Lee is an IT specialist, but nurses across the practices now have logins and are also comfortable with using the process, which brings all relevant data together in one place on a special online ‘dashboard’ accessible from almost any device.

 On request, RemoteM have also tweaked the system slightly to match Health Care First requirements, adding a ‘comments’ section which enables the nurses to add in a piece on the reasons why each alarm is triggered; information which is required by the CQC.